OptimalBits/redbird/README.md

 proxy.register("balance.me", "http://172.17.43.6:8080");

-// With redbird you can get zero conf and automatic SSL certificates for your domains
 // LetsEncrypt support
-redbird.register('example.com', 'http://172.60.80.2:8082', {
+// With Redbird you can get zero conf and automatic SSL certificates for your domains redbird.register('example.com', 'http://172.60.80.2:8082', {
 	ssl: {
     letsencrypt: {